The company produced motorcycles between 1899 and 1940.

 Motor Cycling, 26th November 1902

-1912 Listed in Spennell's directory of Coventry as Cycle Manufacturers.
+In 1912 they were listed in Spennell's directory of Coventry as Cycle Manufacturers, and at that time they also made Eagle cars.

 1916 There was also a model with a 2.5hp JAP engine.